What is the Record Date for Dividend?

-This date will depend on whether the payout is an interim dividend or final dividend.
+This date will depend on whether the payout is an interim dividend or a final dividend.

-Dividends declared by company are directly credited to your registered bank’s account linked with the demat profile,
+Dividends declared by the company are directly credited to your registered bank account linked with the Demat profile,

 or a cheque is issued as per the policy of the company.

 You might be confused with all of these dividend dates.
 Therefore, let’s understand the timeline with an example:

 |Dividend Announcement Date||June 01||The date that the company declares the dividend.|